ThreeSixtyGiving/standard/documentation/guidance/prepare-data.md

 # Prepare and format your grant data
 By the end of this stage you will have prepared your grant data ready for publishing, and have tested that the file is formatted correctly in the 360Giving Data Quality tool.
 How you prepare your data will be influenced by how you collect and store information about your grants.

-Key tasks
+**Key tasks**
 - Decide whether to publish using spreadsheet or JSON file format.
 - Prepare your data.
 For many publishers this is a manual process which involves exporting data from a grants management system and converting it into a spreadsheet.
 However, some grants management systems have some or all of the steps needed to convert the information into 360Giving data built-in to the system.
 - Check that this file passes the tests in the Data Quality Tool, so that it is compatible with other 360Giving data.
 Find out more about the Data Quality tool.

 ## Register to become a 360Giving data publisher
-Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk: support@threesixtygiving.org.
+Once you have decided to publish your grants data, please let us know by emailing the 360Giving Helpdesk: <support@threesixtygiving.org>.

-You will be provided with a 360Giving Publisher prefix, which identifies your organisation and will be used in your 360Giving data to provide a unique identifier for each grant (see our guidance about Identifiers for further details).
+You will be provided with a 360Giving Publisher prefix, which identifies your organisation and will be used in your 360Giving data to provide a unique identifier for each grant.

+See our guidance for further details about [grant Identifiers.](https://standard.threesixtygiving.org/en/new-docs-style/identifiers/#identifiers)

 360Giving Helpdesk can also answer your questions and provide guidance on your next steps.

 ## Publishing using spreadsheets
 ### Spreadsheet format
 Spreadsheets are the most common way for publishers to share their data – the majority of 360Giving data files are spreadsheets.
 Acceptable file formats are CSV (.csv), Excel Workbook (.xlsx) or Open Document (.ods).
 Is it not possible to publish in older Excel file formats (.xls).

 You do not need specialist technical knowledge or specialist software to use spreadsheet file formats to publish.

 #### Publishing without a grants management system